-Colonization : Colonial Expansion - Colonies were founded in America and West Indian Islands.
+Colonization: Colonial Expansion - Colonies were founded in America and West Indian Islands.
 Important trade centres were established in South Africa and India.
 The colonists were not used to hard labour.
 A few years later, Puritans set up a colony.
 The East India Company - The Company was started in 1600 for trade purposes.
 It took eight years for the company to establish the first trading centre in Surat.
 The company was able to make enormous profit.
 Effects of Colonisation - Prosperity in the trade made the English more ambitious.
-Robert Clive defeated the French to establish British supremacy.
+Robert Clive defeated the French to estabilish British supremacy.
 The aim was to promote European literature and science in India.
 The British abolished the powers of East India Company.
 The administration was transferred to the Crown.
 Lord Dalhousie and his reforms - The first railway line from Bombay to Thana was opened.
 He organized the Public Works Department.
 A network of roads covering 2000 miles was constructed.
 The Grand Ganges Canal, the largest canal in the world was made.
 He introduced the Post and Electric Telegraphs.
 Mutiny broke out in May 1857 - In May 1857, the famous Mutiny broke out at Meerut.
 The violence spread to other parts of India.
-The British abolished the powers.
+The British abolished the powers of East India Company.
+The administration was transferred to the Crown.